Allein Maliksi: Amateur career

-Maliksi played with the Cebuana Lhuillier Gems in the PBA D-League.
+Maliksi first played for the RP Patriots in the ABL in 2010, where he was a bench player.
+He then played with the Cebuana Lhuillier Gems in the PBA D-League.
 He became the D-League’s first-ever MVP in the 2011 Foundation Cup where he led the Gems to the finals before losing to the NLEX Road Warriors.